-The Monitor Mixer is the first page that appears when the Delta Control Panel is opened, and controls the digital mixer built into the Delta 66's PCI controller chip.
-As described in previous sections, the output of this mixer may be assigned to the OUT1/OUT2 analog outputs and/or the S/PDIF Out digital output.
-At the same time, the mixer outputs may be recorded in stereo by software.
+The Monitor Mixer is the first page that appears when the Delta Control Panel is opened, and controls the digital mixer built into the Delta TDIF's PCI controller chip.
+As described in previous sections, the output of this mixer may be assigned to the OUT1/OUT2 TDIF outputs, and to the Analog and S/PDIF outputs simultaneously (this selection is made in the Patchbay Router page).
+At the same time, the mixer outputs may be recorded in stereo by software by selecting "Mon.
+Mixer" as the audio source for a given track.